ninjapretzel/XtoJSON/README.md

 - Can plug in arbitrary IDictionary types to use internally
 	- Need multithreading support?
 Assign the following on startup:
 	- `JsonObject.DictionaryGenerator = ()=>new ConcurrentDictionary<JsonString, JsonValue>();`
+- *Experimental* Scripting language which can closely interop with the JsonValue types.

 ## Does not:
 - Does not detect circular references when serializing objects
 - Does not support `\u####` notation